bittorrent/BTIPs/BTIPS/BTIP-20.md

 ## Backwards Compatibility

-Something changed in this version of online proof.BTFS nodes doesn't need to report online proof to online contract.But the older version of BTFS node can continue to report to online contract and its age score won't have effects.
+Something changed in this version of online proof.BTFS nodes doesn't need to report online proof to online contract.
+But the older version of BTFS node can continue to report to online contract and its age score won't have effects.

 ## Test Cases